-John Oliver’s Book About A Gay Rabbit Parodies Mike Pence Family, Becomes One Of The ‘Most-Challenged’
+John Oliver’s Book About A Gay Rabbit Parodies Mike Pence Family, Becomes One Of The Most-Challenged

 — Indulge Magazine (@TheIndulgeMag) April 8, 2019

-For example, occupying the #1 spot this year, ahead of Oliver’s parody book, is a ‘tween novel about a transgender child, Alex Gino’s George.
+For example, occupying the No. 1 spot this year, ahead of Oliver’s parody book, is a tween novel about a transgender child, Alex Gino’s George.
 Also on the list was Angie Thomas’ The Hate U Give, challenged for its use of profanity and its supposed “anti-cop bias”; and Dav Pilkey’s Captain Underpants series, which includes an oblique reference to a same-sex couple and supposedly encourages “disruptive behavior.”

-The list also includes titles that show up consistently every year, including stalwarts such as the Harry Potter series, for its supposed witchcraft; The Great Gatsby, for its supposed profanity and sexual content; and Harper Lee’s To Kill A Mockingbird, for its sexual content as well as its racial components.
+The list also includes titles that show up consistently every year, including stalwarts such as the Harry Potter series for its supposed witchcraft; The Great Gatsby for its supposed profanity and sexual content; and Harper Lee’s To Kill A Mockingbird for its sexual content as well as its racial components.

-The ALA’s list is maintained and promoted as part of the Association’s larger efforts at shining a light on censorship, according to the association’s website.
+The ALA’s list is maintained and promoted as part of the association’s larger efforts at shining a light on censorship, according to the association’s website.

 “By focusing on efforts across the country to remove or restrict access to books, Banned Books Week draws national attention to the harms of censorship.”